Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Introduction

 \section{Introduction}

 Semantic segmentation, the task of comprehending an image at the pixel level, is the foundation for numerous applications such as autonomous driving~\cite{TeichmannWZCU18,YangYZLY18}, robot manipulation~\cite{ValadaVDB17,SheikhMLSBS20}, and medical analysis~\cite{ronneberger2015u-net,TaghanakiACCH21}.
-Learning of the segmentation models, however, relies heavily on vast quantities of data with pixel-wise annotations, which is onerous and prohibitively expensive~\cite{cityscapes,Long2014Fully_CVPR}.
+Learning of segmentation models, however, relies heavily on vast quantities of data with pixel-wise annotations, which is onerous and prohibitively expensive~\cite{cityscapes,Long2014Fully_CVPR}.
 Further, it remains a major challenge to guarantee a good generalization to diverse testing situations.
 Various research efforts have been directed to address the above issues, with domain adaptation being promising methods~\cite{tsai2018learning,vu2019advent,GaninUAGLLML16,Tzeng_ADDA,GDCAN,CDAN}.

-Recently, self-training has boosted domain adaptive semantic segmentation, which retrains the network with the pseudo labels generated from confident predictions on the target domain~\cite{zou2019confidence,ProDA_2021_CVPR,zheng_2021_IJCV,zou2018unsupervised,Cheng_2021_ICCV,MeiZZZ20,Wang_2021_ICCV}.
-Nevertheless, this competitive approach faces an inherent challenge: class unbalanced in the datasets is usually extreme.
-For example, certain categories e.g., ``road" and ``building", can appear more frequently than others such as ``rider'' and ``light''.
-Thereby, pseudo labels will be noisy and self-training will put excessive focus on classes with high frequency and sacrifice the performance on rare classes or small objects, resulting in undesired biases.
+Recently, self-training has boosted domain adaptation, which retrains the network with the pseudo labels generated from confident predictions on the target domain~\cite{zou2019confidence,ProDA_2021_CVPR,zheng_2021_IJCV,zou2018unsupervised,MeiZZZ20,Wang_2021_ICCV,Cheng_2021_ICCV}.
+Nevertheless, this competitive approach faces an inherent challenge: class unbalance is usually extreme.
+For instance, some classes e.g., ``road" and ``building", appear more frequently than others such as ``rider'' and ``light''.
+Thereby, pseudo labels are noisy and self-training would put heavy emphasis on classes with high frequency and sacrifice the performance on rare classes or small objects, resulting in undesired biases.
 Consequently, the performance lags far behind the supervised learning counterparts.